traitecoevo/stan_crossval_demo/README.md

 # Example of how to efficiently run cross-validation in stan using your local computer & docker.

 Here we provide an example of how to run 10-fold cross-validation in stan by using `docker`, `remake` and `rrqueue`.
-This workflow is set up so that it can readily be scaled up for use on a cluster such as the Amazon's EC2 cluster.
+This workflow is set up so that it can readily be scaled up for use on a cluster such as the Amazon's EC2.

 ## First clone this repository
 Downloading a zip directly from github or if you have `git` installed via the terminal by first navigating to the path you wish for the repository to be saved and then running: